 His 2005 Batman Begins was one of the few comic-book adaptations of the era to please both a large audience, hardcore fans of the comic, and film critics.
 Starring Christian Bale, Michael Caine, Morgan Freeman, and Liam Neeson, the movie was a worldwide smash at the box office, making Nolan one of the few young filmmakers to have popular and critical success in equal measure.

-Before going to work on the inevitable sequel, The Dark Knight (co-scripted with his brother, Jonathan), Nolan directed The Prestige, a story about magicians also written by Jonathan Nolan, whose short story had inspired the script for Chris's breakout film Memento.
+Before going to work on the inevitable sequel, The Dark Knight (co-scripted with his brother, Jonathan Nolan), Nolan directed The Prestige, a story about magicians also written by Jonathan Nolan, whose short story had inspired the script for Chris's breakout film Memento.
 For The Prestige, Nolan cast many of the same people he worked with in Batman Begins.
 Though The Prestige did serviceable business at the box office and drew a fair share of critical reviews, it was the The Dark Knight that truly established Nolan as one of his generation's most formidable filmmaking talents.
-Uncompromsingly brooding, unapologetically epic, and featuring a positively stunning performance by Heath Ledger as The Joker, the juggernaut sequel sent comic book fans around the world into an absolute frenzy
+Uncompromsingly brooding, unapologetically epic, and featuring a positively stunning performance by Heath Ledger as The Joker, the juggernaut sequel sent comic book fans around

 Christopher Nolan Videos

 - John Lydon (59 years old)

 - Patricia Velasquez (44 years old)

 - Justin Timberlake (34 years old)